Darika-git/Snake-Game/README.md

-# Snake game
+# Dragon game

-It's the normal fun game that allows user to control the snake head.
+It's the normal fun game that allows user to control the dragon's head.

 The goal is to move the dragon around the screen, avoiding walls and its own tail while collecting food.